What Types of Brake Systems Does My Car Have?

 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into University Auto Center for an inspection before their condition worsens.
+It is important to bring your car into University Auto Center for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Other brake components include:

 Many companies sell brake products or different parts of your vehicle's brake system.
-We at University Auto Center use quality parts and can assure that we will get your vehicle to the way the manufacturer intended.
+We at University Auto Center use quality parts and can assure you that we will get your vehicle to the condition the manufacturer intended.

 Here are the four types of brake rotors you can have on your vehicle: